Moving to NYC Suburbs - A Guide for Homebuyers

 Schools are important even if you don’t have kids

 Understanding the quality of the school district a home is assigned is very important.
-You may want to know where your kids will be going to school, where your hypothetical kids might go to school, or maybe want to know the district to evaluate the effects for re-sale value.
+You may want to know where your kids will be going to grade school and high school, where your hypothetical kids might go to school, or maybe want to know the district to evaluate the effects for re-sale value.

 Income taxes may be lower